AlejandraRosa/Matplotlib-Challenge/README.md

 After 45 days of treatment, the mice treated with Infubinol, Ketapril, and Placebo did not have a positive response to treatment.
 Their tumors continued to grow in volume.

-Capomulin outperformed Infubinol and Ketapril in terms of tumor reductions after treatment and survival rate

 ![tumor_reponse](https://github.com/AlejandraRosa/Matplotlib-Challenge/blob/master/Pymaceuticals/Plots/tumor_response.png)